linpeiyu164/ns-3-botnet-module/botnet/doc/models.md

 -   `RemotePort`: Port of the bot that will receive the command packet.
 -   `AttackTime`: The time gap between bot connection and attack.
 This value is needed because we have to wait for all bot connections to be finished.
+-   `AppIndexCC`: The index of the V4Ping application that pings CC.
+Default value 0.
+-   `AppIndexTarget`: The index of the V4Ping application that pings the target node.
+Default value 1.

 ## LinkFloodingAttack Related